v-gilbert/quantumbenchmarkzoo/content/benchmarking-tools/benchmark-suites/AppQSim.md

 ### Simulation of conducting materials

 The benchmark uses a free-fermion model inspired by Hubbard-model dynamics, chosen so that the exact observable can be computed classically at large system sizes.
-The score used to assess the performance of the quantum computer is a problem-agnostic score called *distinguishability cost*.
+The score used to assess the performance of the quantum computer is a problem-agnostic score called the *minimum distinguishability cost*, which computes the minimum number of gates required to certify distinguishability between the quantum computer's output and that of a perfect ideal quantum emulator.

 ### Computation of static observable at low temperature

-The authors take as benchmark instance a model describing a specific material, which is described by a Hamiltonian on a kagome lattice.
-They approximate the adiabatic evolution with a finite number of Trotter steps and minimize the expectation value obtained.
-The score is built from the expectation value, penalized by two standard deviations.
-The penalty decreases as the statistical uncertainty is reduced.
+The authors take as a benchmark instance a model describing a specific material, whose Hamiltonian is defined on a kagome lattice.
+They approximate the adiabatic evolution using a finite number of Trotter steps and minimize the resulting expectation value.
+The score is built from the expectation value, penalized by two standard deviations meaning that the penalty decreases as statistical uncertainty decreases.

 ### Simulation of Nuclear Magnetic Resonance (NMR)

 For this application area, the authors create a benzene molecule as the benchmarking instance.
-The aim of the NMR problem is to find the values of spin-spin coupling coefficients $$J_{i,j}$$ corresponding to the benzene molecule.
+The NMR problem aims to determine the values of spin-spin coupling coefficients $$J_{i,j}$$ for the benzene molecule.
 The ideal NMR spectrum is obtained from the free induction decay signal, built from the ideal coefficients $$J_{i,j}$$.
-The score is then the mean square error between the ideal coefficient $$J_\mathrm{ideal}$$ and the estimated coefficients $$J_\mathrm{est}$$ generated by the quantum computer.
+The score corresponds to the mean-squared error between the ideal $$J_\mathrm{ideal}$$ and estimated $$J_\mathrm{est}$$ coefficients found using the quantum computer.

 ### Ground state energy computation

 The benchmark instance considers a linear chain of hydrogen atoms.
-The authors use a randomized algorithm to avoid having Trotter errors for evaluating the ability of the quantum computer to implement a ground state preparation circuit for the chain of atoms.
+The authors use a randomized algorithm to avoid Trotter errors when evaluating the quantum computer's ability to implement a ground-state preparation circuit for the chain of atoms.
 A passing test is then built from the expectation value of an ancilla observable used as a proxy for measuring the correct implementation of the randomized algorithm.
 The final score is the largest size for which the test is passing.
 This method avoids costly samples to meet chemical accuracy but does not directly verify the ground-state energy of the system.

 ### Optimization

-The benchmark instance consists in taking max-cut instances of 3-regular graphs.
-The final score is then the maximum problem size for which the quantum computer is able to return the optimal solution with probability $$1/2$$.
-This size is determined if the quantum computer is able to solve at least one instance of the max-cut problem for the given size.
+The benchmark instance consists of max-cut instances on 3-regular graphs.
+The final score is the maximum problem size for which the quantum computer can return the optimal solution with probability $$1/2$$.
+This size is determined by whether the quantum computer can solve at least one instance of the max-cut problem for that size.

 ## Devices being benchmarked

-The article {% cite granet2025appqsim %} benchmark quantum emulators for different level of noise which represent more a proof of concept of the benchmarking framework.
+The article {% cite granet2025appqsim %} benchmarks quantum emulators with different levels of simulated noise.
+The authors do not evaluate real quantum hardware.

-## Limitation
+## Limitations

 The benchmark instances used in AppQSim are closer to research-relevant tasks than real industrial tasks.
-Indeed, some instance problems are very specific and not representative of industrial workload such as computation of free fermions inspired by the Hubbard model, computation of electronic configuration of linear chains of atoms or randoom 3-regular graph max-cut instance problems.
+Indeed, some instance problems are very specific and not representative of industrial workload, such as the computation of free fermions inspired by the Hubbard model, the computation of electronic configurations of linear chains of atoms or random 3-regular graph max-cut instance problems.

+A second limitation is that the benchmark suite is not fully accessible online, with only the part on "simulation of conducting materials" available in the <a href="{{ quark.url | prepend: site.baseurl }}">QUARK framework</a>.

 ## Implementation

-Currently, there is not implementation of the protocol publicly available.
-The problem for the simulation of free fermion Hubbard model has been implemented in the  <a href="{{ quark.url | prepend: site.baseurl }}">QUARK framework</a> and is available in the project <a href="https://github.com/QUARK-framework/QUARK/tree/main/src/modules/applications/simulation/free_fermion" target="_blank">github repository</a>.
+Currently, there is no public implementation of the protocol.
+The experiment on conducting materials has been implemented in the <a href="{{ quark.url | prepend: site.baseurl }}">QUARK framework</a> and is available in the project <a href="https://github.com/QUARK-framework/QUARK/tree/main/src/modules/applications/simulation/free_fermion" target="_blank">Github repository</a>.
+The data from the study {% cite granet2025appqsim %} are available on <a href="https://zenodo.org/records/17224041" target="_blank">Zenodo</a>.

 ## References